Infuse/lfstratdb-aion-api/README.md

 # LFStrat AionDB API

+## THIS API IS NOW COMPLETELY OUTDATED AS THE DATABASE BEHIND IT WAS REWORKED  #

 ### Intro
 This is [LFStrat](http://www.lfstrat.com/aion/)'s Aion database API.
 It returns JSON formatted data.
 If any question or suggestion, [send me an email](mailto:infuse.aion@gmail.com) or leave a message on [Github repo](https://github.com/Infuse/lfstratdb-aion-api).